fhessman/scientific-snap/Examples/StellarStructure/README.md

 Of course, stars and planets are seemingly infinitely complicated objects full of exotic physical processes under conditions of temperature and density that can only be partically studied in Earthly laboratories.
 On the other hand, the basics are actually quite simple: these bodies have lots of mass that produces lots of gravity that wants to compress the material into smaller and smaller volumes but the pressure differences within the hot gas resists the pull of gravity, resulting in a (usually) stationary state where the two forces are balanced.
 This stable state is called "hydrostatic equilibrium".
 Without gravity, the pressure differences in the object would cause the object to fly apart (e.g. in Earthly weather, the wind blows from high pressure regions to low pressure regions) and without the force due to pressure differences, the object would collapse to a Black Hole.

-The "Equation of Hydrostatic Equilibrium" shows exactly how the two forces are balanced and can be derived from Newton's second law, Force = Mass\*Acceleration.
+The "Equation of Hydrostatic Equilibrium" shows exactly how the two forces are balanced and can be derived from Newton's second law: the force F is equal to the mass m times the acceleration a: F=m\*a.

 Let ![deltaP](./images/delta_P.png) be the difference in pressure between the lower and upper sides of a parcel of gas in a star or planet (only a difference in pressure produces a net local force, since the same pressure on both sides would be fully balanced and there would be no effect).
 Let ![deltaA,deltar](./images/delta_A_delta_r.png) be the area perpendicular to the forces and the radial thickness (stars and planets are pretty spherical so all we need consider is the radial structure).
 Let ![rho mass](./images/rho_mass.png) be the mass-density (e.g. in kg/m^3) and mass of the parcel.
 Newton's Second Law then says that

 ![newton 2nd](./images/newton_2nd.png)